bmndc/nokia-leo/_posts/2024-07-03-the-end-of-whatsapp.md

 ***This is a observational/commentary blog post and should NOT be taken as an official statement.***

-On June 26, several Reddit users reported on r/KaiOS that they were unable to sign up for WhatsApp after buying their KaiOS phones.
+On 26 June, several Reddit users reported on r/KaiOS that they were unable to sign up for WhatsApp after buying their KaiOS phones.
 When they tried to download and open WhatsApp for the first time, they saw a warning sign that simply read “Something went wrong.” with no further clarification.

 This issue occurs after users update WhatsApp on their phones to the latest version, 2.2329.13, and have yet to register their phone numbers.
 People who previously signed into the app seem to be unaffected at the moment.